 - If the user has consumed a Lansat Berry since becoming active, add 2 to C.

-The critical hit ratio is then determined from C. In generations 2-5, this happened as follows:
+The critical hit ratio is then determined from C, as follows:

-Note how this meant the default critical hit ratio became extremely low compared to the first generation - 1/16 would have been the ratio for a Pokémon with an extremely poor base Speed of 32 in R/B/Y, for instance, and the critical hit ratio could now never become higher than 50%, with even that maximum only reachable through the contribution of several different factors.
+When this change was made in the second generation, it meant the default critical hit ratio became quite low compared to the first generation - 1/16 would have been the ratio for a Pokémon with an extremely poor base Speed of 32 in R/B/Y, for instance, and the critical hit ratio could now never become higher than 50%, with even that maximum only reachable through the contribution of several different factors.
 Moves with a high critical hit ratio went from being eight times more likely to score a critical hit to being four times more likely in G/S/C and then to only twice as likely in the third generation - the difference became barely noticeable.

 - If the target has the ability Shell Armor or Battle Armor, the move cannot be a critical hit.